rishiraj88/leasing/README.md

-# Leasing Application for Allane Mobility Group
+# Leasing Application for All Mobility Groups

-to manage leasing contracts for customers and vehicles
+End-User Utility to take vehicles on lease, respect such leasing contracts and returning the lease vehicles to the providers.
+For use by customers (vehicle users)

 ## Preconditions to Run the Application